GoogleFeud/ts-macros/README.md

 #### `Accumulator`

 A parameter which increments every time the macro is called.
+You can only have one accumulator parameter per macro.

 **Example:**
 ```ts